zkVerify/zkverify-docs/docs/overview/02-getting-started/09-register-vk.md

 </TabItem>
 </Tabs>

+Now you can run this script using the command ``node register.js`` to start the registration process.
 Once registered you can find a new file called ``vkey.json`` with your registered verification key in the following format
 ```json
 {
   "vkey": "0x828c736b33ab492251a8b275468a29ce06e98fc833c0c7f0bc7f6272b300c05b"